2002 Australian Grand Prix: Race

-Ralf Schumacher used the grip on the outside to pass Michael Schumacher for second position and challenged the heavily fuelled Ferrari of Barrichello for the lead.
-As Michael Schumacher turned left to provide himself with the best possible entry for Brabham corner, his teammate Barrichello switched lanes twice to try to block Ralf Schumacher, who responded by turning to the centre in anticipation momentum would give him the lead.
+Ralf Schumacher used the outside grip to pass Michael Schumacher for second place and challenge Barrichello's heavily fuelled Ferrari for the lead.
+As Michael Schumacher turned left to get the greatest possible approach into Brabham Corner, his teammate Barrichello switched lanes twice to try to prevent Ralf Schumacher, who responded by going to the centre in anticipation that momentum would give him the lead.
 Barrichello braked early for Brabham turn, catching out Ralf Schumacher, who struck the rear of Barrichello's car at about 240 km/h.
 He launched over the Ferrari, grazed Barrichello's helmet, careened 100 m and rested against the tyre wall in the run-off area upright.
-Barrichello's rear wing was removed from his car, spinning broadside to a stop and caused an eight-car accident.
-His teammate Michael Schumacher and Räikkönen drove onto the grass to avoid a collision, as Fisichella hit the Sauber cars of Heidfeld and Massa, causing Button, Panis and McNish to get caught up in the incident.
+When Barrichello's back wing was removed, his car spun broadside to a halt, causing an eight-car accident.
+His teammate Michael Schumacher and Räikkönen drove onto the grass to avoid a collision, as Massa cut the inside of the corner, and speared into Fisichella, the momentum collected Massa's teammate Heidfeld and further causing Button, Panis and McNish to get caught up in the incident.
 Villeneuve, Salo, Webber, Irvine, de la Rosa, Yoong and Sato weaved through the crash scene.
 Barrichello and Ralf Schumacher were unhurt.

-The drivers involved in the crash returned to the pit lane in anticipation that the race would be stopped and could drive their spare cars for a restart.
+The drivers involved in the incident returned to the pit lane, anticipating that the race would be stopped and that they could drive their spare cars for a restart.
 However, the FIA race director, Charlie Whiting, did not stop the race and order a restart.
 He deployed the safety car with the damaged cars moved and debris cleared.
 This left Coulthard in the lead, followed by Trulli, Montoya, Michael Schumacher, Irvine and de la Rosa.
 At lap two's conclusion, Räikkönen entered the pit lane for a 48-second pit stop for a new front wing and to remove debris lodged behind his back.
 Webber's differential and traction control began to malfunction on lap three.
-On the same lap, Frentzen ignored a red light instructing drivers to remain in the pit lane until further notice and entered the circuit.
-The safety car was withdrawn at the fifth lap's conclusion and Coulthard led Trulli and Montoya.
+On the same lap, Frentzen ignored a red light instructing drivers to stay in the pit lane until further notice and entered the circuit.
+The safety car was withdrawn when lap five ended and Coulthard led Trulli and Montoya.
 Going into Whiteford turn, Montoya drew close to Trulli and slid wide on oil laid on the circuit.
-This meant Michael Schumacher overtook Montoya for third place.
-Further back, Räikkönen moved from eleventh to ninth position.
+This meant Michael Schumacher overtook Montoya for third.
+Further back, Räikkönen moved from eleventh to ninth.